flynnwebdev/gdi-featured-js-intro/class12.md

 ## Convert Function to Class

-You can convert a functional component like `Clock` to a class in five steps:
+Let's convert our functional component to a class.

 1. Create an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), with the same name, that extends `React.Component`.